oscal-compass/community/SECURITY.md

 2. Send an email to `oscal-compass-oversight@googlegroups.com` detailing the issue and impacted project(s).

+### What to include

+Make sure to include all the details that might help maintainers better understand and prioritize it, for example here is a list of details that might be worth adding:

+* Versions of impacted project(s) used
+* Detailed list of steps to reproduce the vulnerability
+* Consequences of the vulnerability
+* Severity you feel should be attributed to the vulnerabilities
+* Screenshots or logs

 ## Public Disclosure

 Vulnerabilities once fixed will be shared publicly as a Github [security